bwNetFlow/flowpipeline/CONFIGURATION.md

 #### stdin
 The `stdin` segment reads JSON encoded flows from stdin or a given file and introduces this into the pipeline.
-This is intended to be used in conjunction with the `stdout` segment, which allows flowpipelines to be piped into each other.
+This is intended to be used in conjunction with the `json` segment, which allows flowpipelines to be piped into each other.

 ```